chiyeon/msm/readme.md

 An experimental chat using SSH

-msm aims to provide a simple way to chat with other users conneced to the same SSH machine.
+msm aims to provide a simple way to chat with other users connected to the same SSH machine.

 ## How to Run